If you are looking for an exquisite and scarce species, Anthurium Dorayaki is for you.

 - Use fungicides containing copper, mancozeb, or thiophanate methyl to treat leaf spots.

-- Rhizoctonia root rot can be effectively treated using fungicides such as thiophanate methyl, Medallion (fludioxonil), and Prostar (flutolanil).
+- Rhizoctonia root rot can be treated using fungicides such as thiophanate methyl, Medallion (fludioxonil), and Prostar (flutolanil).

 - Remove/prune the infected parts of the plant to prevent the infection from spreading.